RsyncProject/rsync/rsync.1.md

 0.  `--msgs2stderr`

-    This option changes rsync to send all its output directly to stderr rather than to send messages to the client side via the protocol.
+    This option tells rsync to send all the messages directly to stderr rather than to send messages to the client side via the protocol.
 The protocol allows rsync to output normal messages via stdout and errors via stderr, but it can delay messages behind a slew of data.

-    One case where this is helpful is when sending really large files, since errors that happen on a remote receiver tend to get delayed until after the file's data is fully sent.
-It is also helpful for debugging, since it helps to avoid overpopulating the protocol data with extra message data.

-    The option does not affect the remote side of a transfer without using `--remote-option`, e.g. `-M--msgs2stderr` or `{-M,}--msgs2stderr`.
+    This option helps to avoid putting a lot of data into the pipe if you are outputting debugging information via several `-v` options or the `--debug` options.

     Also keep in mind that connecting to a normal (non-remote-shell) daemon does not have a stderr channel to send messages back to the client side, so